Sharpe's Enemy: Television adaptation

 The novel was adapted for the second season of the Sharpe television series.
-It guest starred Jeremy Child as Sir Augustus, Helena Mitchell as Sarah Dubreton and Tony Haygarth as Pot-au-Feu.
+It guest starred Jeremy Child as Sir Augustus, Helena Michell as Sarah Dubreton and Tony Haygarth as Pot-au-Feu.
 The adaptation kept the basic plot of the novel but many details were changed, notably the character of Josefina was not reused and was replaced with a new character, Isabella (played by Elizabeth Hurley), the wife of Sir Augustus and an old flame of Sharpe, with whom he has a sexual encounter while rescuing her.
 (In the novels, Isabella is the name of Harper's wife; the television adaptation instead gives him a girlfriend named Ramona.)
 Teresa is introduced earlier near the beginning of the adaptation, as is Ducos who accompanies Dubreton to his first meeting with Hakeswill.
 Sharpe is not promoted to major until midway through the adaptation prior to his return to the convent, Teresa is killed earlier when Hakeswill escapes after the convent's capture and the final battle with the French is significantly downgraded, being reduced to a single repulsed charge.
-The task of finishing Hakeswill's execution is given to an anonymous officer, with Sharpe merely watching from the distance.
+The task of finishing Hakeswill's execution is given to an anonymous officer, with Sharpe merely watching from a distance.